Menu

 LetGetChecked Thyroid Test

-If you’re ‘subclinical’ or ‘borderline’ hypothyroid, your doctor may wish to start you on thyroid medication or increase it so that you’re well within range to reduce risk of miscarriage.
+If you’re ‘subclinical’ or ‘borderline’ hypothyroid, your doctor may wish to start you on thyroid medication or increase it so that you’re well within range to improve chances of conception and reduce the risk of miscarriage in women.
 The risk of miscarriage is higher in women with subclinical hypothyroidism, compared to women with normal thyroid function (euthyroidism)[1].

 See related post: Are Pregnant Women With Thyroid Problems Considered High Risk?

-You could also start taking your basal body temperature, using a BBT thermometer, to get an idea of your cycle.
-Even when I wasn’t trying to conceive, I took my BBT every morning to get an idea of my cycle, when I had sex hormone imbalance.
+Even when I wasn’t trying to conceive, I took my BBT every morning to get an idea of my cycle, when I had an imbalance of seemingly too much oestrogen.
 I was able to tell when I was ovulating due to a sharp drop in my temperature and then rise for three days.
-Addressing any oestrogen dominance should be of importance also.
+It is debated whether “oestrogen dominance” is a real issue, but we can certainly explore the possibility.

 Knowing if you are ovulating can not only show you when you have the highest chance of conceiving, but also if you’re actually ovulating and having normal cycles at all.
 And normal cycles are an indication of overall health as well as thyroid health.

-I personally wasn’t ovulating for a year or so, due to oestrogen dominance.
-By working with a functional medicine practitioner and going gluten-free, this quickly resolved however.
+I personally wasn’t ovulating for a year or so, due to too much oestrogen.
+By working with a functional medicine practitioner and going gluten-free, this resolved when my oestrogen levels came back within normal limits.

 A recent study also found that among women with diminished ovarian reserve or unexplained infertility, low Free T3 levels and positive thyroid antibodies (TPOAB) are associated with low antral follicle count.
 [3]